Car Won’t Start After Replacing Fuel Injectors

 6. Camshaft Sensor Is Disconnected

-A camshaft sensor also comes into the way while replacing the fuel injector.
+A camshaft sensor also comes into the way while changing the fuel injector.
 The camshaft sensor compares camshaft speed with the crankshaft speed and sends signals to the engine control module for ignition timing.
 If the camshaft sensor has disconnected, it will also cause the car not to start.

 Should I Reset ECU After Changing Injectors?